axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 - `token_manager_type`: Token manager type on Sui (e.g., `2_u256` for LOCK_UNLOCK or, `4_u256` for MINT_BURN)
 - `link_params`: Bytes representation of an address on the destination chain that will be Operator of the destination token

+## Using Channels

+[TODO: clarify the importance of channels and how and why they are used in places of addresses in Sui ITS]

 ## Operator Role & Security

 **Operator Role:**